 Build the liquid levain (everything listed in the Levain Build section above) in the morning and store somewhere around 77ºF – 80ºF ambient.

 Check on the buckwheat groats: rinse them under water and place them back into their jar, fluff a little with a spoon to ensure they are aerated.

 Mix flour and water (reserve 100g water for mix, later) in a bowl until all dry bits are hydrated.
 Cover bowl and store somewhere warm (around 75-78ºF) for 2 hours.

 3. Mix – 5:30 p.m.

-Slap and fold the dough for about 5 minutes, just until the dough starts to show signs of a smooth surface.
+Dump the dough onto the counter and slap and fold the dough (French fold) for about 5 minutes, just until the dough starts to show signs of a smooth surface.
 If you aren’t comfortable with slap/fold method, or don’t like it, you can do stretch and folds in the bowl until the dough tightens up and becomes harder to stretch out and fold over.

 Let the dough rest 15 minutes.